JetBrains/kotlin-multiplatform-dev-docs/topics/journal/cross-platform-mobile-development.md

 Some experts still prefer native mobile development over multiplatform solutions, identifying the stronger performance and better user experience of native apps as some of the most important benefits.

 However, many modern businesses need to reduce the time to market and the cost of per-platform development while still aiming to have a presence both on Android and iOS.
-This is where cross-platform development technologies like [Kotlin Multiplatform (KMP)](https://kotlinlang.org/lp/multiplatform/) can help, as David Henry and Mel Yahya, senior software engineers at Netflix, [note](https://netflixtechblog.com/netflix-android-and-ios-studio-apps-kotlin-multiplatform-d6d4d8d25d23):
+This is where cross-platform development technologies like Kotlin Multiplatform can help, as David Henry and Mel Yahya, senior software engineers at Netflix, [note](https://netflixtechblog.com/netflix-android-and-ios-studio-apps-kotlin-multiplatform-d6d4d8d25d23):

 > The high likelihood of unreliable network connectivity led us to lean into mobile solutions
 > for robust client side persistence and offline support.
 The need for fast product delivery